Study Abroad With the English Department

 Includes Windsor Castle, the British Museum, the Tower of London, Westminster Abbey, and St. Paul’s Cathedral.
 Students see Big Ben, the Globe Theater, Trafalgar Square, and much of London on guided walking and bus tours.
 The trip also includes a daytrip to Stonehenge and an overnight stay at Bath, where we see Roman ruins, gorgeous Georgian architecture, a dress museum, a medieval abbey, and the Jane Austen museum.
 Students enjoy a night at the theater and have plenty of free time to absorb the culture at parks and pubs, shopping and exploring on their own.
 With one or two Seton Hall professors, students may pursue Harry Potter tours, visit the Dickens museum or Bloomsbury, and investigate the haunts of their favorite authors.
 Associated courses include: ENGL 3201 The City in British Literature, ENGL 3416 British Novel II, ENGL 3217 Modern British Literature, ENGL 3418 British Novel III, and ENGL/CORE 3381 Faith and Doubt in Nineteenth-Century British Literature.

-Interested students should contact Dr. Jonathan Farina firstname.lastname@example.org.
+- Interested students should contact Dr. Jonathan Farina at firstname.lastname@example.org.

 The Irish Heritage Tour